Ssds2006/Ssds2006/README.md

 ##

-- 🔭 I’m currently working on Movida Aluguel de Veiculos
+- 🔭 I’m currently working on
-- 🌱 I’m currently learning PHP e MySql
+- 🌱 I’m currently learning Laravel e MVC
 - 👯 I’m looking to collaborate on tecnológia
 - 🤔 I’m looking for help with codes
 - 💬 Ask me about i know